Family Members Of Chicago Torture Video Victim Speak Out

 Meanwhile, Chicago Police officials initially said that the victim was probably singled because of his “special needs” and not because he was white.
 However, later they decided to press hate crime charges as racial slurs could be easily heard in the video.

-Following the incident, several people have blamed the Black Lives Matter movement for fuelling it.
+Following the incident, several people have blamed the Black Lives Matter movement for fueling it.
 In fact, within a few hours of the incident, there were more than 480,000 instances of the hashtag #BKMKidnapping on Twitter.
 Police officials too, later confirmed that they did not find anything that linked the incident to Black Lives Matter movement.

 [Featured image by Evan Vucci/ AP Images]